aptos-foundation/AIPs/README.md

 ## AIP Index

-To see the full list of AIPs, please [click here](https://github.com/aptos-foundation/AIPs/wiki/Index-of-AIPs).
+Note: This is a subset of all the AIPs -- to see the full list of AIPs, please [click here](https://github.com/aptos-foundation/AIPs/wiki/Index-of-AIPs).

 | Number | Theme | Title  | Author |
 |:---|:---|:---|:---